-Communication is not a significant power sink for our exemplar application, or other related applications, because sensor data logs and events need not be aggregated in realtime.
+Communication is not a significant power sink for our exemplar application, or other related applications, because sensor data logs and events need not be aggregated in real-time.
 Thus, queuing collected data on the node and sending batch transmissions allows the radio to be powered down most of the time.
-Modern ad hoc sensor network protocols [3, 4] can similarly keep radio transmitter and receiver off most of the time.
+Modern ad-hoc sensor network protocols [3, 4] can similarly keep radio transmitter and receiver off most of the time.

-Surprisingly, given that such applications are legion, existing and proposed sensor network node hardware and software do not adequately support this class of application.
+Surprisingly, given that such applications are legion, existing and proposed sensor network node hardware and software do not adequately support them.
 The power consumption of the microcontroller and primary sensor are considerable for the following reasons:

-- 1. Event detection is done in software via a sleep-readtest-jump polling loop.
-Polling requires that the primary sensor, analog-to-digital converter (ADC), and microcontroller remain in active states resulting in high power consumption. - 2.
-Event arrival times cannot be accurately predicted and should not be lost.
+- Event detection is done in software via a sleep-readtest-jump polling loop.
+Polling requires that the primary sensor, analog-to-digital converter (ADC), and microcontroller remain in active states resulting in high power consumption. - Event arrival times cannot be accurately predicted and events should not be lost.
 Therefore, the amount of time spent in the sleep state, whether deterministic or random, must be small.

 We describe the design, implementation, and evaluation of lucid dreaming, a hardware/software technique permitting long battery lifespans in applications requiring the detection of unpredictable events.
 Specifically, lucid dreaming eliminates the need for the primary sensor, ADC, and microcontroller to remain continuously active.
 The key idea is that event detection can be done in analog hardware much more efficiently than as code running on the microprocessor.
-Hence, our analog hardware, Mote-Wake, can wake up a standard Crossbow Mote [19, 16, 9] by raising a hardware interrupt.
+Our analog hardware, Shake 'n Wake, wakes up a standard Crossbow mote [23, 18, 9] by raising a hardware interrupt.
 The interrupt handler in turn causes high resolution sampling to occur.

 In our exemplar application, event detection is straightforward: an event interrupt is generated when the sensor's voltage level exceeds a sensor and application-specific threshold.
-Of course, this is a quite broadly useful event generation function for many applications, but we believe that lucid dreaming can also be generalized to more complex event generation functions.
-We discuss the possibilities for such generalization in Section 6.
+Of course, this is a quite broadly useful event generation function for many applications.
+However, as described in Section 6, we believe that lucid dreaming can also be generalized to more complex event generation functions.